babylanguagelab/public-scripts/cmd/its_anonymization/readme.md

 ## Introduction:
 This python script takes all the .its files from current folder and removes information that might be used to identify the child, based on the user's selections.
-It will generate a new folder named "output" in the current location with modified ITS files in it.
+It will generate a new folder named "output" in the current location with modified .its files in it.
-It will also generate an report spreadsheet as "overview.csv".
-All changes that happen to these ITS files will be showed in this overview file.
-For example, if one entry in ITS file is deleted, it will show the original value for this entry.
-If one entry is modified to a dummy value, it will show the original value and new value.
+It will also generate a report spreadsheet as "overview.csv".
+All changes that happen to these .its files will be showed in this overview file.
+For example, if one entry in .its file is deleted, it will show the original value for this entry.
+If one entry is changed to a dummy value, it will show the original value and new value.

 ## Usage:
 Put the "its_anonymize.py" in a folder with .its files you want to process.
-And run this python script.
+Then run this python script.
+If you have any problem with software dependency , please refer to this [readme](https://github.com/babylanguagelab/public-scripts).

 ## Configuration:
 Based on different purposes, this script is designed to be configurable.
-At the beginning of this script, you will see something like this:
+At beginning of this script, you will see some sentences like this:
 ```python
 CONF_DICT = {
     "Serial Number": [2, "0000"],